Polar Battery Heater with Schuko plug

 The Schuko plug and cable comply with the European and Finnish electrical safety regulations and are also splash-proof (IP44).
 Certificates: SGS, FI, DEMKO, DEKRA, NF, NEMKO, SEMKO, OVE, VDE etc.

-The battery heater complies with the requirements of the SFS-EN 50066 standard and Low Voltage Directive.
+The battery heater complies with the requirements of the Low Voltage Directive.

 Warming up the battery when driving